A New Meat on the Horizon

 Science has developed artificial meat without the killing animals

-What sounds like a science-fiction story has become a reality in the past few years in some laboratories around the globe.
-Scientists are working on alternative meat production methods where meat no longer comes from a slaughtered animal, but is being grown artificially in labs.
-The first lab born burger was shown, cooked and tasted in 2013.
+What sounds like a science-fiction story has become a reality in the past few years around the globe: Scientists as well as the food industry are working on alternative meat production methods, called cultivated meat, where real animal meat is made by growing animal cells outside the animal’s body in a controlled environment, without the need to raise or slaughter animals.
+The first cultivated meat burger patty was shown, cooked and tasted back in 2013.

-As this issue is becoming more present on the public agenda, FOUR PAWS is closely monitoring the progress, and so far we know the following:
+As the topic of cultivated meat is becoming more present on the public agenda, FOUR PAWS is closely monitoring the progress, and so far knows the following:

 With conventional animal products globally accounting for over 80 billion1 lives of animals per year, 83% of agricultural land use2 and 16.5%3 of the world's greenhouse gas emissions, 'Cultivated Meat' (also known as 'Clean Meat') could help us conserve our limited resources and have the potential to save billions of animals per year from inhumane conditions and eventual slaughter.
 This is an initiative FOUR PAWS is strongly in favor of.